No child should have to drink dirty water

-In many countries, a key element of UNICEF, partners and government water and sanitation programming is helping communities understand how diseases spread, says Esther.
+In many countries, a key element of UNICEF, partners and government water and sanitation programming is helping communities understand how diseases spread, says Shaylor.
 “It would be difficult for a team of strangers to visit a community, ask for a water sample and come back several days later and say, ‘this is what we found in your water’.
 Communities are less likely to buy into the result as they cannot see and trust how it was achieved.”

 “If we had a product that was easier to use – where community workers could test a few drops of water and receive a result in a few hours – we could easily communicate the risk to communities.”

 "Communities could also be trained to use the new tests, and through this be empowered to monitor the safety of their own drinking water on an ongoing basis.”

 Cutting the time in half

 In 2016, UNICEF launched a target product profile to guide and encourage industry to develop a rapid test to be deployed at the community level in remote and resource poor settings.

 “It’s extremely exciting,” says Shaylor.
 “We’re taking a piece of equipment that UNICEF has used for more than 10 years and completely redesigning the product based on new technology and science.”